What can we do about the NHS?

 Write a letter to the media.

 Contact either the Hunts Post, Cambridge Evening News, Hunts News, Peterborough Telegraph or even the national newspapers.

-This is where we need lots of help.
 There are plenty of meetings to attend and we would welcome any support in this field.
 This is where real information is to be found as business dealings go on.
 You can also attend a number of meetings such as Cambridgeshire and Peterborough Clinical Commissioning Group.

 For more details and advise contact us at: